The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Parkville, VIC, AU

-Martin Delatycki practices in Parkville, Australia.
+Martin Delatycki practices practicing medicine in Parkville, Australia.
 Mr. Delatycki is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.

 Learn about our expert tiers